Follow the guidelines on this page (2 of 3) to ensure the military to civilian resumes you prepare are considered by top employers.

 Put your responsibilities in terms that civilian hiring authorities are likely to understand.
 “Commanded an Infantry company” is not as effective as, “Led 240 soldiers in the maintenance and safe operation of $20 million worth of weapons and transportation equipment.”

-Note: Try to avoid using little known military-specific acronyms and jargon and use plain language to describe a military-specific equipment, systems, programs.
+Note: Try to avoid using little known military-specific acronyms and jargon and use plain language to describe military-specific equipment, systems, and programs.

 Finally, write to your level of experience.
 A CEO doesn’t need to mention his or her ability to file paperwork while a recent college grad probably hasn’t orchestrated multi-million dollar projects.

 ACCOMPLISHMENTS: Remember, an employer is looking for indicators that a candidate has a track record of success.
 Read your resume from the employer’s point of view: